-When you install Eclipse, call the Advantage Software adminstrative department and they will email you a license number.
-After you enter the license number into your system, it is stored permanently.
-You can install on as many different computers as you like.
-Once this keyless license is activated, you can always use Eclipse without a key as long as you have an Internet connection available.
+When you’ve installed Eclipse, call our administrative department at (772)288-3266.
+We will e-mail you a license file.
+After you’ve saved and activated the license, it’s stored permanently.
+You may install on as many computers as you like.
+Once activated, you may use Eclipse, keyless, as long as you have an internet connection.

-If you do not have an Internet connection available, you can still use Eclipse off-line for up to two weeks.
-You will be given countdown warnings within three days of the expiration of the off-line access.
-As soon as you run Eclipse at all, even for a few seconds, with an Internet connection available, it will reset the off-line access for another two weeks.
+If internet is unavailable, you may still use Eclipse offline for up to two weeks.
+Countdown warnings will start three days before expiration of offline access.
+The next time you run Eclipse, even momentarily, with an internet connection available, it will reset the offline access for another two weeks.

-If the system discovers that the same license has been getting significant use on multiple computers simultaneously while off-line (avoiding the automatic suspension) the off-line capability will automatically be disabled, and you will then have to have Internet available to run Eclipse.
-Note that it does not disable the license entirely, just the offline capability.
-You will have to contact the Advantage Software staff to restore off-line capability.
+If the system discovers the same license has been getting significant use on multiple computers, simultaneously, while offline, (avoiding the automatic suspension) the offline capability will be automatically disabled, and you will then need internet available to run Eclipse.
+Note that license is not disabled entirely, only the offline capability.
+Contact Advantage Software at (772)288-3266 to restore off-line capability.

 IMPORTANT FOR SHARED COMPUTERS: If you are using a keyless license, as opposed to a hardware key, on a computer that is shared among reporters, EACH Eclipse reporter MUST login to Windows under a different Windows User Account (UAC).
 The keyless license is associated with the current UAC.

 For example, if several reporters have personal systems, but share a single computer in the courtroom, each reporter must login to the -courtroom- computer under a different UAC.

 Any computer with a keyless license MUST connect to the internet at least once every 30 days.

 A single copy of Eclipse can either be keyed or keyless, but not both.